- Receive training on how to proficiently facilitate a class.

 - Preferred commitment: 1 academic year with the option to continue onto additional terms

 - BLI Fellows who have completed either the BLI Leadership Lab or Foundations in Leadership

-- Available to facilitate one of the Leadership Lab sections during the fall term and one section during the second half of fall and winter
+- Available to facilitate one of the Leadership course sections during the fall term and one section during the second half of winter term

 Learn more and apply